grnet/synnefo/docs/admin-guide.rst

 Configuration
 ~~~~~~~~~~~~~

-The settings for the snf-branding application can be found in the configuration
+The settings for the snf-branding application can be found inside the
-file   <path_to_conf_file>/15-snf-branding.conf
+configuration file /etc/synnefo/15-snf-branding.conf.

 By default, the service name is Synnefo and the company name is GRNET.
 These name and their respective logos and urls are used throughout Astakos,